NVIDIA-AI-IOT/torch2trt/README.md

 # torch2trt - A PyTorch -> TensorRT Converter

 torch2trt is a PyTorch to TensorRT converter which utilizes the TensorRT Python API.
-The goals of the converter are
+The converter is

 * Easy to use - Convert models with a single function call ``torch2trt``
 * Easy to extend - Write your own layer converter in Python and register it with ``@tensorrt_converter``